sebastian-nagel/pywb-wiki/Auto-Configuration-and-Web-Archive-Collections-Manager.md

 ## Tutorial

-To assist the user in setting up a new collection quickly and easily, pywb comes with a new `wayback-manager` utility.
+To assist the user in setting up a new collection quickly and easily, pywb comes with a new `wb-manager` utility.
 The utility can be used from the command-line to quickly create collections, add archive files (WARC/ARCS), and custom UI templates, static resources, and even user metadata.

 The following brief tutorial shows how to use the new management utility.